mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 ---

-## Step 4: Activate Integration on Astronomer
+## Step 4: Activate Integration on MetaRouter

-After you've identified the <b>Username, Password, Host, Port,</b> and <b>Database Name</b>, put all of these credentials into your Astronomer account and give your new connection a unique name.
+After you've identified the <b>Username, Password, Host, Port,</b> and <b>Database Name</b>, put all of these credentials into your MetaRouter account and give your new connection a unique name.

 Note that your *Database* and *Schema* are kept separate from your other connection credentials. *Schema* is required, but it's up to you to decide what value to input - think of it as a folder to store your clickstream in.
 Example values include `analytics_ios`, `clickstream_web`, etc.